 Deployment / Rollout

-To deploy the app (.zip-file) you just downloaded before, you have different options.
+To deploy the app (.zip-file) you just downloaded from the configuration page (see above), you have different options.

-It’s recommended to test the app for yourself first, using a local installation.
+It’s recommended to test the app for yourself first by using a local installation.

 To test the app locally, you can upload it directly from Microsoft Teams.
 It may be possible that your company has disabled installing apps, so you may need the help of a Microsoft 365 administrator in your company.